 - Effective methods for managing and delivering on time

 - Three years of professional work experience in the interior design field

 Proposals must be received no later than

 5:00 p.m.
 Philadelphia, PA, local time, on Wednesday, October 24, 2018.
-Please note: The deadline for this RFP has been extended to Tuesday, October 30 by 9:00 a.m.
+Please note: The deadline for this RFP has been extended to Monday, November 5 at 9:00 a.m.
 A PDF version of the proposal must be emailed to: email@example.com and firstname.lastname@example.org.